Home > All Recipes > Ice Cream and Frozen Treats > Sparkling Lemonade Granita Recipe

 Sparkling Lemonade Granita Recipe

-It’s hot, you’re thirsty, and all you want is a refreshing beverage.
-You can reach for a glass of honey-sweetened ginger lemonade.
-Or take your lemonade up a notch and make this refreshing fluffy lemonade granita!
-The simple 3-ingredient lightly-frozen treat mixes lemonade with effervescent lemon-flavored sparkling water, plus lemon juice and zest.
+The simple 3-ingredient sparkling lemonade granita mixes lemonade with effervescent lemon-flavored sparkling water, plus lemon juice and zest.
 As it freezes, the mix is fluffed into light, icy flakes and is perfect served by itself or scooped over a creamy dollop of ice cream.

 I was inspired to make this recipe from one my grandmother would make called peachy slush (her version of a brandy slush).
 I would watch her take the 9×13 pan out of the freezer and scrape a fork through the icy mix.
-Every once in a while she would even let me do the scraping – It was fun to watch the flakes fluff up.
-Though, I wasn’t allowed to taste-test since she added booze to it.
+Every once in a while, she would let me do the scraping – it was fun to watch the flakes fluff up.
+Though I wasn’t allowed to taste-test since she added booze to it.
 Grandma! 🙂

-This is the ultimate cool-down lemonade treat (unless you count creamy whipped frozen lemonade 🙂 ) and I’m all about simplicity when it’s hot.
+This is the ultimate cool-down lemonade treat (unless you count creamy whipped frozen lemonade 🙂 ), and I’m all about simplicity when it’s hot.
 Sometimes I don’t even want to turn on the cooktop.
-Unless I need to use up piles of extra blueberries – then I’ll make blueberry syrup blueberry lemonade!
+Unless I need to use up piles of extra blueberries, then I’ll make blueberry syrup blueberry lemonade, or my favorite honey-sweetened ginger lemonade.

 Store-bought lemonade and a can of sparkling water.